-Civil Defense: Red Rover is out NOW from Multihouse Entertainment.
-Click here to watch the short film and Firework videos, play the Augmented Reality game, and preview the graphic novel.
+Civil Defense: Red Rover and Civil Defense: Still Here are out NOW from Multihouse Entertainment.
+Watch the short film and Firework videos, play the Augmented Reality game, and preview the graphic novel now!
+Visit project site.

 Rose (Lead) in New Media project Best Frenemies, coming soon from WestDazé Productions.

 ~ face of a child, traumas of an adult, packaged in sunshine and delivered with sarcasm ~

 Eliza Blair is a sunny cynic with one foot on the ground, one foot in the sky, and a third foot in hell.
 Growing up in a small town in the Bay Area, Eliza participated in theatre after being dubbed a safety hazard to everyone in sports, and trained in acting, tap dance, singing, and technical theatre.
 When, eventually, the city of San Francisco asked, “Can you code?” and Eliza said, “No?” and the city said, “Get out,” Eliza packed up and went across the country to Harvard to get a degree in Theatre Dance & Media and African American Studies instead.

 While studying both experimental and classical theatre alongside race, gender, and social justice, Eliza continued to pursue acting outside of school, training at the London Academy of Dramatic Arts, Powerhouse Theatre, Moscow Arts Theatre School, and Atlantic Acting School.
 A delightfully bubbly and deceptive brash non-conformist, Eliza has always worked to use art for positive change - at Harvard, Eliza created socially-engaged experimental productions of classical texts, led public art projects, and directed the second- and third-annual productions of Our Voices, which brings together original art by survivors of sexual assault.